liballeg/allegro5/readme_a5.txt

 cmake -G "MinGW Makefiles" -DSTATIC=off ..

-Now run make (or mingw32-make) and make install:
+Now run make (or mingw32-make) and make install
+(Note: You should have MINGDIR pointing to your MinGW directory before you do mingw32-make install):

 mingw32-make
 mingw32-make install